-Prom Attendance Guidelines
+Prom Attendance

 Argonia students must be in good standing and meet all other extra or co-curricular activity requirement to attend prom.
 Student must be a typical junior or senior or be the date of a junior or senior to attend prom.
-All out of school dates must be preapproved by the administration no later than two weeks in advance.
+All out of school dates must be preapproved by the administration two weeks in advance.
+Out of school dates submitted later than the two week notice will only be approved in unforeseen circumstances and only as time allows.
 Out of school date forms will be provided by Argonia High School to be filled out and signed by the out of school date's school principal.
 Administration reserves the authority to deny the privilege of attending prom for reason including but not limited to a student not in good standing, not meeting age requirements, criminal records, etc.